rlopezherrero/GFTMasterBigDataUPV/README.md

-# Big Data Architectures for Investment Banking: Exercise
+# Big Data Architectures for Investment Banking

-## Introduction

 Welcome to the "**Big Data Architectures for Investment Banking**" exercise.